Prosecutors to announce whether charges will be filed in death of Prince

 Associates at Paisley Park told investigators that Prince had been "going through withdrawals, which are believed to be the result of the abuse of prescription medication," according to an affidavit unsealed in state court last year.

-A laboratory report obtained by The Associated Press notes that one of the pills found in a prescription bottle with Johnson's name contained oxycodone.
+A laboratory report obtained by the AP notes that one of the pills found in a prescription bottle with Johnson's name contained oxycodone.

 Oxycodone, the generic name for the active ingredient in OxyContin, was not listed as a cause of Prince's death.
 But it is part of a family of painkillers driving the nation's overdose and addiction epidemic, according to the U.S. Centers for Disease Control and Prevention.
 Nearly 2 million Americans abused or were addicted to prescription opioids, including oxycodone, in 2014.